 - National Trust Handbook full of ideas and places to visit

 - National Trust Magazine three times a year

 And, get the latest Railcard offers and discounts to save on your train journey.

 The South Downs National Park is hard to beat when it comes to the most beautiful natural landscape in London and the South East.
 Blackcap is a 623 acre part of the National Park in East Sussex, which runs along a ridge, west of the historic town of Lewes.

 It is a classic downland experience with fantastic views over the Weald and the south coast.
 Take a walk and enjoy the varied flora and fauna at this spot which is steeped in history.

 How to get to Blackcap by train

-Blackcap is two miles from Cooksbridge railway station which has a limited service on weekdays only.
+Blackcap is two miles from Cooksbridge railway station which has limited service on weekdays only.
 Cooksbridge is on the East Coastway line which runs between Hastings and Hove.